 In order for children to learn while at Head Start, they need to have their physical needs met.
 That is why it is so important for the children to have nutritious meals at times when their bodies are in need of energy.
 It is important for each child to start the day off with a good breakfast.
 Breakfast is essential to learning.
 Snacks are also an important part of a child's day.
 Children use a tremendous amount of energy through growth and physical activity (play).
 Also, their stomachs are small and they need smaller, more frequent meals to receive the needed energy.
-In the center-based program, the morning classes receive breakfast and lunch, and the afternoon classes receive breakfast, lunch and snack while in the classroom.
-EHS center-based classes and extended duration preschool classes they will receive breakfast, lunch and snack.
-The evening EHS center-based class will receive supper and two snacks.
-In the home-based program, a snack or meal is provided during group socializations.
+In the center-based program, the morning classes receive breakfast and lunch, and the afternoon classes receive lunch and a snack while in the classroom.
+EHS center-based classes and extended duration preschool classes will receive breakfast, lunch and snack.
+In the home-based program, a meal is provided during group socializations.
 Parent training is the main focus of the home-based program, so these families will receive information on nutrition issues through their home visitor.
 The following is an example of meals provided in the Head Start classroom:

-Breakfast Lunch Snack (2 of the 4)
+Breakfast Lunch Snack (2 of the 5)

-3 / 4 c. milk 3 / 4 c. milk 1⁄2 c. milk
+3⁄4 c. milk 3⁄4 c. milk 1⁄2 c. milk

-1 ∕2 c. fruit/vegetable 1 / 2 c. fruit/vegetable 1 / 2 c. fruit/vegetable
+1⁄2 c. fruit/vegetable 1/4 c. fruit 1⁄2 c. fruit

-1 / 2 serv. grain group 1 / 2 serv. grain group 1 / 2 serv. grain group
+1⁄2 serv. grain 1⁄2 serv. grain 1 1⁄2 oz of meat 1⁄2 serv. grain 1⁄2 oz of meat/MA

-1 1 / 2 oz of meat 1 / 2 oz of meat
+1/4 C . vegetable 1⁄2 c. vegetable

 A variety of foods are used from each group.
-Menus are posted in each of the classrooms and sent home for you to review.
+Menus are posted in each of the class-rooms and sent home for you to review.
 All foods on the menu are offered to each child.

-IF YOUR CHILD HAS AN ALLERGY TO A SPECIFIC FOOD, WE MUST HAVE AN OFFICIAL WRITTEN STATEMENT FROM YOUR DOCTOR that a particular food should not be served to your child, otherwise all foods will be offered.
-A Special Diet Request Form will need to be filled out by your child's physician.
-You can get this form from the Health Specialist, or ask your child's teacher or your Family Advocate.
+IF YOUR CHILD HAS AN ALLERGY TO A SPECIFIC FOOD, WE MUST HAVE AN OFFICIAL WRITTEN STATEMENT FROM YOU OR YOUR DOCTOR, depending on the situation that a particular food should not be served to your child, otherwise all foods will be offered.
+A Special Diet Request Form may need to be filled out by your child's physician.
+You can get this form from the CACFP Specialist.